algorandfoundation/liquid-auth/docs/src/content/docs/server/environment-variables.md

   label: 'Configuration'
 ---

-All configurations are set using environment variables.
-Creating a `.env.docker` file is recommended to store all the environment variables required to run the server.
+All configurations for the Liquid Auth server are set using environment variables.
+It is recommended to create a `.env.docker` file to store all necessary environment variables for running the server.

-The following sections describe the environment variables required to run the server.
+The following sections detail the essential environment variables required for proper configuration of the server.

 ## Environment Variables

-Attestations and Assertions require a valid `RP_NAME`, `HOSTNAME`, and `ORIGIN` to be set.
+Attestations and Assertions require the following variables:

+- **`RP_NAME`**: The friendly name of the service.
+- **`HOSTNAME`**: The hostname of the service.
-`ORIGIN` and `HOSTNAME` must be set to a valid domain secured with HTTPS.
+- **`ORIGIN`**: The origin URL of the service, which must be set to a valid domain secured with HTTPS.

+You can set the variables this way:

 ```sh
 RP_NAME=<SERVICE_NAME> # Friendly name of the service